searchisko/elasticsearch-river-remote/README.md

 is not explicitly created by river code for configured document type.
 The river REQUIRES [Automatic Timestamp Field](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-timestamp-field.html) and `keyword` analyzer for `space_key` and `source` fields to be able to correctly remove documents deleted in remote system from index during full update!
+If you use deleted during incremental updates you also have to use `keyword` analyzer for field where remote document id is stored, which is `document_id` by default.
 So you have to create document type mapping manually BEFORE river creation, with next content at least:

 	curl -XPUT localhost:9200/my_remote_index/remote_document/_mapping -d '